xdrudis/Trimmy/docs/spec.md

    - "Command-looking" leading tokens (incl. sudo)
    - All lines resembling command syntax
 3. **Aggressiveness levels** (user setting):
-   - Low: require ≥3 heuristic hits
+   - General apps: None / Low / Normal / High (default: Low).
-   - Normal (default): require ≥2 hits
+   - Terminals: Low / Normal / High (default: Normal).
-   - High: require ≥1 hit (most eager)
+   - Context-aware trimming applies the terminal level when a terminal app is detected.
 4. **Blank-line handling** (checkbox): when enabled, empty lines are preserved during flattening; otherwise all newlines collapse to spaces.
 5. **Auto-trim toggle**: enable/disable automatic rewrite without quitting the app; manual "Paste Trimmed" works regardless and does not permanently alter the clipboard.
 6. **Self-write marker**: Trimmy writes an extra pasteboard type (`com.steipete.trimmy`) so subsequent polls can ignore its own writes and only react to user changes.